James Younghusband

 James Joseph Younghusband (born 4 September 1986) is a former professional footballer who played mostly as a right midfielder and sometimes as a forward.

 Born in Surrey, England to an English father and Filipino mother, Younghusband played for the youth team of Chelsea.
 He spent his early senior career in the lower levels of English football with AFC Wimbledon, Staines Town, Woking, and Farnborough.
 He moved to the Philippines in 2011 where he played for San Beda, Loyola Meralco Sparks (later Meralco Manila), Davao Aguilas, and Ceres–Negros.

 Younghusband played for the Philippines national team from 2005 to 2020, representing them in the Southeast Asian Games, AFF Championship, and AFC Asian Cup.
-He earned 101 caps and scored 12 goals for the senior national team.
+He scored 12 goals for the senior national team.

 Younghusband's younger brother, Phil, was also a footballer.
 The brothers have been teammates for both club and country.

 Club career

 San Beda

 On 15 April 2011, it was reported that Younghusband and his younger brother Phil announced that they will join San Beda for the 2011 National Club Championships under former national coach Aris Caslib.

 In the final, San Beda lost 3–0 to Teknika in the first leg.
 In the second leg, Younghusband scored from a free kick to make the score 2–0 to San Beda.
 San Beda, however, were not able to find a third a goal and Teknika won 3–2 on aggregate.